 TechBridge recently checked in on one of the homeless shelters we’ve worked with in the past couple of years to see how things were coming along.
-When we walked into Nicholas House in Grant Park on a gray December afternoon we were struck by how cozy it was.
+When we walked into Nicholas House in Grant Park on a gray we were struck by how cozy it was.
 The shelter, located in a century-old foursquare, is warm and inviting.
 Staff members were piling donated holiday gifts around the tree.
 A tween was heating his lunch in the kitchen.
-Bright walls and fun paintings show that the staff at Nicholas House are people who want to make families feel welcome.
+Bright walls and fun paintings underscore how welcoming the staff are to the distressed families they serve.

 Nicholas House operates the shelter itself plus several transitional family apartments in the area.
-It’s one of the rare Atlanta homeless shelters that provides housing for families regardless of makeup.
-Homeless families make up about 30% of the homeless population in the U.S, and more than 1,200 families in Atlanta are homeless on any given night.
-Most homeless families who seek shelter are often split up according to age and/or gender.
-Not here.
+It’s one of the rare Atlanta homeless shelters providing housing for families regardless of makeup.
+Homeless families comprise about 30% of the homeless population in the U.S., with more than 1,200 families in Atlanta finding themselves homeless on any given night.
+Most shelters split homeless families seeking shelter according to age and/or gender; not here.

 And the support continues even after they leave.
 Case managers check in with families for two years after they exit the program.
 Success at Nicholas House is measured not by the number of beds filled, but by whether a family is able to maintain its self-sufficiency.

 Nicholas House is always working to make its programs even better, so tracking data and being able to quantify results is incredibly important.
-As they grew, they reached a point where their current technology solutions just weren’t cutting it.
+As they’ve grown, they’ve reached a point where their current technology solutions just weren’t cutting it.

-Now that Nicholas House is able to track their outcomes more effectively, they’ve found that eighty percent of the families that graduate from their services are able to maintain their own housing for a year or more after exiting the program.
+Now that Nicholas House is able to track their outcomes more effectively, they’ve found that eighty percent of the families graduating from their services maintain their own housing for a year or more after exiting the program.

-We are grateful for the vital work that the folks at Nicholas House are doing to alleviate homelessness in Atlanta, and we feel fortunate to have had the opportunity to help them implement technology to help them serve more families in need.[rule]
+We are grateful for the vital work that the folks at Nicholas House are doing to alleviate homelessness in Atlanta, and we feel fortunate to have had the opportunity to help them implement technology with such a positive effect on the families they serve.

-The #BetterTogether campaign showcases the important efforts of nonprofits TechBridge has had the privilege to work with.
-We are proud to have provided technology solutions that have assisted these organizations on the front lines of social change in our communities — alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and more.
-Our solutions build the capacity of nonprofits to achieve better results and to form measurable and sustainable community-based collaboratives.
+TechBridge is proud to have assisted so many organizations on the front lines of social change in our communities — alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and so much more.